 HyperText Transfer Protocol, or HTTP, has been delivering web pages and media from servers to your browser for almost 30 years.
 Finally, this essential protocol is getting a much-needed upgrade to version 2.
-The new and improved protocol will revolutionize how content is delivered throughout the web leading to increased speed, efficiency and capability.
+The new and improved protocol will revolutionize how content is delivered throughout the web leading to increased speed, efficiency, and capability.

 HTTP 1.1 vs. HTTP/2

-Change was definitely needed, as the outdated version was struggling to keep up with today’s dramatically more complex websites and applications.
+The change was definitely needed, as the outdated version was struggling to keep up with today’s dramatically more complex websites and applications.
 The protocol was also short-handed at dealing with increased rates of traffic as Internet users browse more web-based content than ever before.
 New technologies and increased user expectations for stability and speed also demanded an improvement to the largely static and unchanged infrastructure of the World Wide Web.

 New Protocol Requirements